-In 1983, ERCO Inc. developed the deep row application technique in response to the need to utilize large volumes of biosolids from the Washington, D.C. area and reclaim sand and gravel surface mine spoils.
+In 1983, ERCO, Inc. developed the deep row application technique in response to the need to utilize large volumes of biosolids from the Washington, D.C. area and reclaim sand and gravel surface mine spoils.
 The company received a permit from the Maryland Department of Environment (MDE) for application of biosolids to grow nutrient-demanding hybrid poplar trees on nutrient-poor sand and gravel strip mine spoil.
 The trees were harvested at about 7 years of age when foliar leaf samples were below 3.5 percent nitrogen and total nitrogen mineralization in the biosolids reached 70 percent.

-Approximately 4.05 ha (10 acres) were treated each year starting in 1984.
-The deep row technique initially involved the application of biosolids at a rate of 383 Mg/ha (171 dry tons per acre) and, for a special demonstration plot, at a rate of 658 Mg/ha (294 dry tons per acre).
-Biosolids were placed in trenches that were 0.76 m (30 in.) deep, 1.07 m (42 in.) wide, and spaced approximately 2.44 m (8 ft.) on center.
-Trenches were filled with 0.46 m (18 in.) of biosolids.
-The remaining 0.2-0.3 m (8-12 in.) of trench were filled with overburden.
+Approximately 10 acres were treated each year starting in 1984.
+The deep row technique initially involved the application of biosolids at a rate of 383.3 dry Mg/ha (171 dry tons/ac.) and, for a special demonstration plot, at a rate of 659.1 dry Mg/ha (294 dry tons/ac.).
+Biosolids were placed in trenches that were 30 inches deep, 42 inches wide, and spaced approximately 8 feet on center.
+Trenches were filled with 18 inches of biosolids.
+The remaining 20 to 30 cm (8-12 in.) of trench were filled with overburden.
 The overburden soils were limed to obtain a pH of 6.2 as per permit requirements.
-Between 1984 and 1996, fast-growing, nitrogen-demanding, hybrid poplar cuttings were planted at a dense spacing of 7413-9884 trees/ha (3,000-4,000 trees per acre) to utilize the nitrogen over a planned 6-year rotation.
-Since 1996, the tree spacing has been changed to 3.1 mX3.1 m (10' X 10') because the trees were found to grow much more robustly with this spacing.
+Between 1984 and 1996, fast-growing, nitrogen-demanding, hybrid poplar cuttings were planted at a dense spacing of 7,400-9,900 trees/ha (3,000-4,000 trees/ac.) to utilize the nitrogen over a planned 6-year rotation.
+Since 1996, the tree spacing has been changed to 3 meter by 3 meter (10 ft. by 10 ft.) because the trees were found to grow much more with this spacing.
 Competing vegetation was controlled by mowing (no herbicides were used).
-After six or more years, a 4.05 ha (10 acres) section was harvested and subsequently cross-trenched for another biosolid application.
+After six or more years, a 4 hectare (10 ac.) section was harvested and subsequently cross-trenched for another biosolid application.